gorkhadev/gorkha.dev/syllabus/ruby/section-one/irb.md

 # Interactive Ruby

 Interactive Ruby Shell (`IRB` or `irb`) is a REPL for programming in the object-oriented scripting language Ruby.
-The abbreviation `irb` comes from the fact that the filename extension for Ruby is `.rb`, although interactive Ruby files do not have an extension of `.irb`.
+As mentioned, we presume the abbreviation `irb` comes from the fact that the filename extension for Ruby is `.rb`.

-The program is launched from a command line and _allows the execution of Ruby commands with immediate response, experimenting in real-time_.
+The program is launched from a command line and _allows the execution of Ruby statements giving an immediate response, letting us experimenting in real-time_.
 It features command history, line editing capabilities, and job control, and is able to communicate directly as a shell script over the Internet and interact with a live server.

 **NOTE:** `irb` was developed by Keiju Ishitsuka.

-## Try yourself
+## Try it yourself

 In your terminal or shell, just type following
 ```shell